1911 Wellington by-election: Vacancy

 Sir Alexander Fuller-Acland-Hood had been Conservative MP for Wellington, Somerset since 1892.
 The seat had been Conservative since it was gained from the Liberals in 1886.
 He was raised to the peerage as Baron St Audries, of St Audries in the County of Somerset and given a seat in the House of Lords.

 Electoral history

 Acland-Hood was returned at the last election unopposed.
-In the previous election the result was;
+In the previous election before that the result was;

 Candidates

 Devonian Dennis Boles was chosen by the Conservatives to defend the seat, having never stood for parliament before.
 The Liberals chose C.H.
 Dudley Ward, who had stood here in 1906.

 Result

+The seat was held for the Conservative Party by Dennis Boles.

 Aftermath

 A General Election was due to take place by the end of 1915.
 By the autumn of 1914, the following candidates had been adopted to contest that election.
 Due to the outbreak of war, the election never took place;